UltraMessaging/smx_perf/README.md

 export LD_LIBRARY_PATH=$LBM/lib
 ````

-Further more, it is assumed that the "PATH" environment variable includes
+Furthermore, it is assumed that the "PATH" environment variable includes
 the path to the directory containing the "smx_perf_pub" and "smx_perf_sub"
 executables.